 Facts About NIB

 NIB participates in the federal AbilityOne Program as an Authorized AbilityOne Enterprise.
-Established by the Javits-Wagner-O’Day Act, the AbilityOne Program coordinates with nearly 600 nonprofit organizations across the country to help more than 46,000 people who are blind or have significant disabilities find employment providing goods and services to the federal government at fair market prices.
+Established by the Javits-Wagner-O’Day Act, the AbilityOne Program coordinates with nearly 600 nonprofit organizations across the country to help approximately 45,000 people who are blind or have significant disabilities find employment providing goods and services to the federal government at fair market prices.
 NIB is a designated central nonprofit agency (CNA) under the AbilityOne Program.

 While remaining committed to the AbilityOne Program and its federal customers, NIB has strengthened and expanded its relationships with commercial companies and state and local governments to increase employment opportunities for people who are blind.
 NIB oversees the New York State Preferred Source Program for New Yorkers Who Are Blind (NYSPSP), a state-use program that creates and sustains employment opportunities for New Yorkers who are blind or visually impaired.
 Visit NYSPSP.org to learn more.

 Click here to learn about NIB’s storied history and impact since its establishment in 1938.